Flexible working and the right to request

 Claims relating to flexible working requests will often have a discriminatory element – discrimination claims require the Employment Tribunal to actually look behind and scrutinise the employers decision to refuse.
 In addition, the potential awards that a tribunal can make for discrimination are much higher than for breaches of the Flexible working Regulations.

-Your employer may also refuse your request under the regulations if you are not eligible to make a statutory flexible working request (e.g. if you have not been employed for 26 weeks or you have already made a request in the last 12 months).
-However, you may be able to challenge this refusal if you have made a request because of your caring responsibilities or because of a disability.
+Your employer may also argue they can refuse your request under the regulations if you are not eligible to make a statutory flexible working request (e.g. if you are not an employee or you have already made two requests in the last 12 months).
+However, you may be able to challenge this refusal under the Equality Act if you have made a request because of your caring responsibilities or because of a disability.
 See our pages on what to do if your employer refuses your flexible working request and Flexible working and discrimination for more detail.

 You may wish to share our Flexible Working Factsheet with your employer to help them understand the law on flexible working requests.